Why buy a portable AC, what to look for?

 The best portable air conditioners have two hoses, one to draw air into the house and one to exhaust heated air out.
 The indoor air is drawn across the evaporator coils, while outdoor air is used to draw heat away from the condenser.
 However many units have only a single hose to vent exhaust heat.
 This means the units are effectively drawing already cooled, dehumidified indoor air out of the room and pumping it outside, thus reducing the efficiency of the unit.

 All of the above seven air conditioners get good customer reviews and combine high efficiency with decent convenience.
 I especially recommend those that can heat as well as cool, as heat pump heating is usually more energy efficient than heating with gas, oil, or electricity when temperatures are cool but above freezing.
-Finally you might notice a lot of Whynter portable air conditioners in the list above – I recommend Whynter as a brand, because they have a good reputation for quality and we should reward them for having the best overall energy efficiency of their portable air conditioner product line, among all manufacturers.
+Finally you can see, as you might suspect from my previous comments, a lot of Whynter portable air conditioners in the list above – I recommend Whynter as a brand, because they have a good reputation for quality and we should reward them for having the best overall energy efficiency of their portable air conditioner product line, among all manufacturers.

 I need a portable AC in my bedroom but it will be on the same circuit as a large screen TV and other A/V equipment.
 So I assume I need a unit with as high an EER ratings as possible in order to avoid breaker trips.
 Is that true?